Michael Brosseau Player Props: Brewers vs. Giants

-The Milwaukee Brewers, including Michael Brosseau (.304 slugging percentage in past 10 games, including no home run), take on starting pitcher Logan Webb and the San Francisco Giants at American Family Field, Saturday at 4:10 PM ET.
+The Milwaukee Brewers, including Michael Brosseau (.174 on-base percentage in past 10 games, 97 points below season-long percentage), take on starter Alex Cobb and the San Francisco Giants at American Family Field, Sunday at 2:10 PM ET.

 Michael Brosseau Game Info & Props vs. the Giants